abhaysnair/abhayshibunair.github.io/Nikestore_ERD.md

 -**Product to inventory** This relationship is important since it helps the store manage its inventory efficiently.
 This allows the store to keep track of inventory and reorder the products that are selling well.

 -**Customer to product** This relationship is important since it helps the store identify which products the customers like the most.
-This allows the store to make new products tailored to the intrests of their customers.
+This allows the store to make new products tailored to the interests of their customers.
 Additionally, it can help the stores with marketing since they know which products to advertise more.